Wittelab/samasy/README.md

 ## Getting Started

-## Best Method: Docker
+### Best and Easiest Method: Docker

-Samasy is now dockerized, making installation and running dead simple.
+Samasy is now dockerized, making installation and running super simple simple.
 To get started, install [docker](https://www.docker.com/) and then run the following commands in your terminal:
 ```bash
 docker # To test that docker is installed properly, should display docker usage and commands
 docker pull ccario83/samasy # To get the samasy docker image